The-Real-Thisas/Goldman-Sachs-Engineering-Virtual-Program/README.md

 ## Backend Suggestions

-While updating the password policy is a significant improvement it is also possible to make changes on the backend in order to make the encryption more secure in the case of a data breach.
+While updating the password policy is a significant improvement it is also possible to make changes on the backend in order to make the hashing more secure in the case of a data breach.
 This is to apply the concept of salt in the form of MD5 Salt.

 There are two ways to do this:

 ### Static Salt (Not Recommended)

-The first is using a static salt, here during encryption a salt or extra string is added to the plaintext password.
+The first is using a static salt, here during hashing a salt or extra string is added to the plaintext password.

 $$'123456' + 'secret' = '123456secret'$$

-Here, the 'secret' string is the salt which is used, this string should be kept a secret and only used in encryption and decryption.
+Here, the 'secret' string is the salt that is used, this string should be kept secret and only used in hashing and decryption.

 $$'123456'+'cDEFs8XdM'='123456cDEFs8XdM'$$